bow/pytest-pipeline/README.rst

   ``PipelineRun`` object.
 We optionally captured the standard output to a file called ``run.stdout`` as well.
 For long running pipelines, you can also supply a ``timeout`` argument which limits how long the pipeline process can run.

-- Test ordering.
-  Pipelines by definition are simply series of commands executed subsequently.
-  The plugin allows you to also order your tests accordingly via the ``before_run`` and ``after_run`` decorators.
-In the code above, we first test for the exit code before testing the output files.
-Using the command line flag ``--xfail-pipeline``, if the first test after the pipeline run fails then the rest will be marked as failed immediately.

 And since this is a py.test plugin, test discovery and execution is done via py.test.